 But since I was answering her questions, she slowly kept asking the questions.
 She asked me about my education, about my job.
 And wondered if I was not scared of living in a big city like Bangalore all by myself.
 She asked me how big is the house that I live in.
 Do I have a maid to take care of the house, do I have a cook?

 Gradually she was inching towards the basic question she had in her mind ‘How much do I earn?’
 She kept skirting around the question.
 I kept answering the questions in a way that gave her hints but no direct answer.
 Now, the curiosity had peaked and she popped the question, with an unsure expression on her face ‘How much do you earn?’
 I asked her to take a guess.
 She avoided the answer, as she did not want to offend me by being away from the mark and was not sure how I would react.
 I kept smiling to comfort her, and kind of challenged her to go ahead and take a guess.

 She smartly said ‘It must be very good’.
 And I promptly said ‘Yes, it is very good, if that helps you to guess’.

 She finally threw a figure that she had stretched as much as she could and was an outer limit in her mind.
 It was about a fifth of the actual amount and when I told her to multiply that figure by 5, she did not believe me.
 She thought I was joking or dreaming or I have gone mad.
 She did not say anything but her expression said ‘Come on, you want to fool a simple woman’.
 I left it at that, but it threw open the differences between her worldview of women and mine.
 Over time it became my favorite tale to narrate when speaking about gathering insights while traveling.

-Once I was narrating this Travel Experience to a friend, and he pointed out that she must be thinking if you earn more than this then why the hell are you traveling second class.
-Then, it struck me, yes, that would have been an important input that would have gone in her calculations.
+Once I was narrating this Travel Experience to a friend, and he pointed out that she must be thinking if you earn more than this then why the hell, are you traveling second class.
+Then, it struck me, yes, that would have been an important input that would have gone into her calculations.

-Recommend you to read following Travel Experience on my blog.
+Recommend you to read the following posts on my blog.